-- 10.1 Each Party keeps ownership of its own Existing IPRs.
-All documentation supplied by the Supplier as part of a course, either hard-copy or electronic, is copyright and that copyright remains the property of the Supplier and/or its individual author(s).
-Reproduction and distribution, either electronically or by any other means is strictly prohibited.
-The knowledge and skills imparted to course attendees during a course become the property of those course attendees. - 10.2 Any New IPR created under the Contract is owned by the Buyer.
-The Buyer gives the Supplier a licence to use any Existing IPRs for the purpose of fulfilling its obligations under the Contract and a perpetual, royalty-free, non-exclusive licence to use any New IPRs. - 10.3 Where a Party acquires ownership of intellectual property rights incorrectly under this Contract it must do everything reasonably necessary to complete a transfer assigning them in writing to the other Party on request and at its own cost. - 10.4 Neither Party has the right to use the other Party's intellectual property rights, including any use of the other Party's names, logos or trademarks, except as provided in clause 10 or otherwise agreed in writing. - 10.5 If any claim is made against the Buyer for actual or alleged infringement of a third party's intellectual property arising out of, or in connection with, the supply or use of the Deliverables (an "IPR Claim"), then the Supplier indemnifies the Buyer against all losses, damages, costs or expenses (including professional fees and fines) incurred as a result of the IPR Claim.
+- 10.1 Subject to 10.2A, each Party keeps ownership of its own Existing IPRs.
+The Supplier gives the Buyer a non-exclusive, perpetual, royalty-free, irrevocable, transferable worldwide licence to use, change and sub-license the Supplier's Existing IPR to enable it and its sub-licensees to both: - (a) receive and use the Deliverables; - (b) use the New IPR. - 10.2 Subject to 10.2A, any New IPR created under the Contract is owned by the Buyer.
+The Buyer gives the Supplier a licence to use any Existing IPRs for the purpose of fulfilling its obligations under the Contract and a perpetual, royalty-free, non-exclusive licence to use any New IPRs. - 10.2 A Any amendments made to the final, branded report or other public reference to the Supplier's brand will be subject to approval by the Supplier prior to publication. - 10.3 Where a Party acquires ownership of intellectual property rights incorrectly under this Contract it must do everything reasonably necessary to complete a transfer assigning them in writing to the other Party on request and at its own cost. - 10.4 Neither Party has the right to use the other Party's intellectual property rights, including any use of the other Party's names, logos or trademarks, except as provided in clause 10 or otherwise agreed in writing. - 10.5 If any claim is made against the Buyer for actual or alleged infringement of a third party's intellectual property arising out of, or in connection with, the supply or use of the Deliverables (an "IPR Claim"), then the Supplier indemnifies the Buyer against all losses, damages, costs or expenses (including professional fees and fines) incurred as a result of the IPR Claim.